Skip to main content

 Harvard vs. Stanford MBA - Total Cost

-Compared to 2021, Harvard became costlier by 24% and Stanford by 18%.
-Living expenses, including accommodation and food, are higher by $6,500 at Stanford in addition to health insurance, which is also costlier by $2,000, than at Harvard.
-Married students need to budget an extra $10,000 in living expenses at Harvard and $23,000 at Stanford.
+Compared to previous years, Harvard tuition increased to $78,700 from prior levels, and Stanford to $85,755.
+Living expenses, including accommodation and food, are higher at Stanford in addition to health insurance, which is also costlier than at Harvard.
+Married students need to budget extra in living expenses at both schools.

 Tuition: Stanford > Harvard